bullet-db/bullet-db.github.io/docs/quick-start.md

 # Quick Start

-This section gets you up and running with an mock instance of Bullet to play around with.
-The instance will be running using [Bullet on Storm](backend/setup-storm.md).
-Since we do not have an actual data source, we will produce some fake data and convert it into [Bullet Records](backend/ingestion.md) in a
-[custom Storm spout](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java).
-When you build Bullet for your data, you will need to do something similar after reading your data.
+This section gets you running a mock instance of Bullet to play around with.
+The instance will run using [Bullet on Storm](backend/setup-storm.md).
+Since we do not have an actual data source, we will produce some fake data and convert it into [Bullet Records](backend/ingestion.md) in a [custom Storm spout](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java).
+If you want to use Bullet for your data, you will need to do read and convert your data to Bullet Records in a similar manner.

-At the end of this section, you should have a full end-to-end Bullet instance with a Web Service and UI running on a machine.
-You will:
+By the following the steps in this section, you will:

   * Setup the Bullet topology using a custom spout on [bullet-storm-0.3.0](https://github.com/yahoo/bullet-storm/releases/tag/bullet-storm-0.3.0)
   * Setup the [Web Service](ws/setup.md) talking to the topology and serving a schema for your UI using [bullet-service-0.0.1](https://github.com/yahoo/bullet-service/releases/tag/bullet-service-0.0.1)